-- 71 See, e.g., Al Policy and Governance Working Group Comment at 6-7 ("A practical mechanism to consider broadly across the whole of the Federal government would be the uptake and application of a Department of Defense procurement vehicle for an independent evaluator to be procured simultaneously with a contract for an AI tool or system, thus building in a layer of accountability with the necessary infrastructure and funding"); AFL-CIO Comment at 7 (Procurement policies should ensure that AI systems do not harm workers by maintaining good data governance practices and giving workers input on impact assessments); Copyright Clearance Center (CCC) Comment at 4 ("Public procurement should require that companies building and training AI systems maintain adequate records" including management of metadata); Governing AI, supra note 47 at 11 (supporting a requirement that "vendors of critical AI systems to the U.S. Government to self-attest that they are implementing NIST's AI Risk Management Framework... the U.S. Government could insert requirements related to the AI Risk Management Framework into the Federal procurement process for AI systems"); CDT Comment at 36-37. - 72 See, e.g., Al Policy and Governance Working Group Comment at 6 (advocating government "credentialling auditors"); Centre for Information Policy Leadership Comment at 26 (advocating requiring auditor certification for audits of high-risk applications); PWC Comments at A12 (opining that "[t]he lack of AI laws and regulations requiring adherence to specified standards, reporting, and audits is a further impediment to creation of an environment of true AI accountability" and contrasting this situation with federal involvement in financial auditing).
+- 71 See, e.g., Al Policy and Governance Working Group Comment at 6-7 ("A practical mechanism to consider broadly across the whole of the Federal government would be the uptake and application of a Department of Defense procurement vehicle for an independent evaluator to be procured simultaneously with a contract for an AI tool or system, thus building in a layer of accountability with the necessary infrastructure and funding"); AFL-CIO Comment at 7 (Procurement policies should ensure that AI systems do not harm workers by maintaining good data governance practices and giving workers input on impact assessments); Copyright Clearance Center (CCC) Comment at 4 ("Public procurement should require that companies building and training AI systems maintain adequate records" including management of metadata); Governing AI, supra note 47 at 11 (supporting a requirement that "vendors of critical Al systems to the U.S. Government to self-attest that they are implementing NIST's AI Risk Management Framework... the U.S. Government could insert requirements related to the AI Risk Management Framework into the Federal procurement process for AI systems"); CDT Comment at 36-37. - 72 See, e.g., AI Policy and Governance Working Group Comment at 6 (advocating government "credentialling auditors"); Centre for Information Policy Leadership Comment at 26 (advocating requiring auditor certification for audits of high-risk applications); PWC Comments at A12 (opining that "[t]he lack of AI laws and regulations requiring adherence to specified standards, reporting, and audits is a further impediment to creation of an environment of true AI accountability" and contrasting this situation with federal involvement in financial auditing).

-closure, and evaluation requirements.
-11 As noted above, tection Agency (EPA) ENERGY STAR® labels, the Federal they argued for mandatory audits and other mandatory Aviation Administration (FAA) accident examination and safety processes, and the Securities and Exchange Commission (SEC) audit requirements.73
+trustworthy AI by adopting rigorous documentation, dis-standards, FDA nutrition labels, the Environmental Proclosure, and evaluation requirements.
+71 As noted above, tection Agency (EPA) ENERGY STAR® labels, the Federal they argued for mandatory audits and other mandatory Aviation Administration (FAA) accident examination and All accountability measures, including a federal role in safety processes, and the Securities and Exchange Com-

-An area of overwhelming agreement in the commentary was the importance of data protection and privacy to AI accountability, with commenters expressing the view that a federal privacy law is either necessary or important to trustworthy and accountable AI.74
+An area of overwhelming agreement in the commentary Federal regulatory involvement with accountability was the importance of data protection and privacy to AI accountability, with commenters expressing the view that a federal privacy law is either necessary or important to trustworthy and accountable AI.74